LibraryCarpentry/lc-open-refine/setup.md

 ### Getting help

 If you encounter problems installing or running OpenRefine, a good source of support is the [OpenRefine mailing list and user forum](https://groups.google.com/g/openrefine).
+Include your operating system when searching to find the most relevant answers for your issue, such as threads related to [Windows](https://groups.google.com/g/openrefine/search?q=windows), [macOS](https://groups.google.com/g/openrefine/search?q=macOS), or [Linux](https://groups.google.com/g/openrefine/search?q=linux).

 You may also want to check the [Stack Overflow OpenRefine tag](https://stackoverflow.com/questions/tagged/openrefine) or the [OpenRefine Gitter room](https://gitter.im/OpenRefine/OpenRefine).
-Include your operating system when searching to find the most relevant answers for your issue.

 There are also general and specialist tutorials about using OpenRefine available on the web, including: